“a special place where we play, learn and grow together”

 Opportunity for sensory experiences which are the foundation of intellectual development is provided.
 Play creates context for language development.

 Experiences are planned taking into account previous learning, and are extended to accommodate the needs of individual children.
 Staff will intervene where appropriate to enhance this learning experience.
 Playgroup staff will observe, monitor and evaluate each child’s learning and this information will contribute towards future planning.
 We encourage the children to experience a wide range of activities and this will included the celebrations of Christmas, Easter and Harvest Thanksgiving.

 In our Playgroup, active learning is seen as an appropriate way for children to develop vital skills and knowledge and a positive attitude to learning and life!

 Please dress your child in comfortable clothing for play at Playgroup.
 Some children and parents become distressed when good clothes get messy, so please bear this in mind when dressing your child.

 Footwear should be easy to get on and off.
-Please make sure that all children’s shoes and jackets are clearly labelled.
+Please make sure that all children’s shoes and jackets are clearly labeled.
 Please also dress your child in such a way that it is easy for them to go to the toilet themselves (no complicated fastenings please).
-If your child is not toilet trained, please provide pull ups or nappies, wipes and nappy sacks and leave on your child’s peg.
+If your child is not toilet trained, please provide pull-ups or nappies, wipes and nappy sacks and leave them on your child’s peg.
 Please leave a change of clothing for little ‘accidents’ during painting, wet play or toileting.

 Using a small proportion of the fees, we aim to provide a snack with a drink each morning.
 We have a healthy eating policy.
 Sometimes we shall include foods which are unfamiliar to the children.
 If your child has any food intolerances or allergies, please inform staff.